Board of Trustees

 Board Treasurer

-Sr. Cecilia Espenilla is a graduate of BS Commerce major in Accounting.
+Sr. Cecilia Espenilla is the Prioress General of the Congregation of the Dominican Sisters of St. Catherine of Siena and the Vice Chairperson of the Conference of Major Superiors of the Philippines.
+She is a graduate of BS Commerce major in Accounting.
 She earned her Masters in Theological Studies in Ateneo de Manila University and is a Ph.D.
 Candidate in Educational Leadership and Management at the De La Salle University.
 In July 2016, she was elected as the Main Animator of Talitha Kum Philippines, a religious organization fighting human trafficking.
 To date, she has reached about 10,000 individuals in her campaign to end human trafficking.

 At present, she serves as an International Promoter of Justice, Peace and Care of Creation of the Congregation (JPCC) of the Dominican Sisters International (DSI) at the Vatican.